- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 We use a different keyword here for the example, but that might start to look something like the following:

-This is how you start to dominate your niche—and it’s far easier doing it by repurposing existing content than creating brand new content.
+This is how you start to dominate your niche—and it’s far more efficient to repurpose existing content than create brand new content.

 Remember too that the benefits aren’t solely restricted to just Google Search.